 Non-repayable assistance is available from the federal and provincial governments for OSAP recipients who have special educational expenses as a result of a disability.
 Information and applications are available from Enrolment Services.
-For more information refer to www.adm.utoronto.ca/fa.
+For more information refer to www.future.utoronto.ca/finances/ financial-aid.